tasket/Qubes-vpn-support/README.md

 sudo chmod +x qubes-firewall-user-script rc.local vpn/qubes-vpn-handler.sh
 ```

-Re-start the VPN VM to see if the link works -- a status pop-up should appear.
+Re-start the VPN VM to see if the link works -- a status pop-up should appear letting you know you're connected.

 Step-by-step for any VPN client
 -